Minjun-KANG/Java-learning/README.md

 # Java-learning
-This is the basic Java script.
+This is the basic Java.
 I learned in 2019. ex) class, Generic type, Interface, Thread.

 Hello, I am Minjun Kang.
 In this directory you will find simple Java syntax and some of the typical characteristics of OOP.